Airfordable/ecs-deploy-task-definition-to-scheduled-task/README.md

 ## Acknowledgements

 This project is a fork of the [amazon-ecs-deploy-task-definition](https://github.com/aws-actions/amazon-ecs-deploy-task-definition) that has been modified and re-tooled to work with ECS scheduled tasks.
+As such its initial release version starts at 2.0.0.
+Be sure to use the correct tag.

 ## Usage